Hope Springs Eternal: The Holocaust Project

 Grant Opportunities

-The Pennsylvania Council on the Arts’ Partners in the Arts (PPA) program provides grant funding to arts organizations and individual artists in all 67 counties in Pennsylvania.
-Other opportunities are also available through the PCA.
 PRAA’s partnership with the 1889 Foundation provides grant funds to applicants in Cambria and Somerset Counties.
-These grant funds support projects and activities that have an arts component and a health/wellness component.
+The grant, called the Creative Health Impact Grant, supports projects and activities that have an arts component and a health/wellness component.
+Click the “Grants” tab for more information.

 Are you a lover of the arts?
 Do you believe in supporting local arts organizations and activities in rural Pennsylvania?
 If so, we’d love to have you as a member.